 Eugene Burke - Chair-Elect

-Eugene’s contributions to the ATP include regular participation as a speaker, helping to organize the first ATP Security Summit in 2008, as a panel member in the 2009 summit, and as current Chair of the European Association of Test Publishers (aka the ATP International Division) and the 2009 Brussels Conference and this year’s event in Barcelona.
-His career in the field of testing includes the development of computer-based testing solutions for the Royal Air Force, United States Air Force and NATO, leading to the development of the Pilot Aptitude Tester (www.pilapt.com) widely used in military and civilian pilot selection; competency models and assessment procedures from firefighter to senior officer for the London Fire Brigade addressing diversity and political concerns as well as ensuring assessments met high standards for validity and fairness; since 1998, roles with SHL Group Ltd. in product development, product management as well as leading consultancy services to clients worldwide.
-He is a past Chair of the British Psychological Society’s Steering Committee on Test Standards; past Chair of the BPS Division of Occupational Psychology; past Council Member of the International Test Commission; member of the International Standards Organization’s working group developing a new standard for the use of assessment data in personnel decisions.
+Eugene’s contributions to the ATP include regular participation as a speaker, helping to organize the first ATP Security Summit in 2008, as a panel member in the 2009 Summit, and as a Past Chair of the European Association of Test Publishers and the 2009 Brussels Conference.
+His career in the field of testing includes the development of computer-based testing solutions for the Royal Air Force, United States Air Force and NATO, leading to the development of the Pilot Aptitude Tester widely used in military and civilian pilot selection; competency models and assessment procedures from firefighter to senior officer for the London Fire Brigade addressing diversity and political concerns as well as ensuring assessments met high standards for validity and fairness; since 1998, roles with SHL Group Ltd. in product development, product management as well as leading consultancy services to clients worldwide.
+He is a past Chair of the British Psychological Society’s Steering Committee on Test Standards; past Chair of the BPS Division of Occupational Psychology; past Council Member of the International Test Commission; and a member of the International Standards Organization’s working group developing a new standard for the use of assessment data in personnel decisions.

 Lisa R. Ehrlich - Past Chair